 McCombs offers students many ways to get involved outside of the classroom.
 There are approximately 45 club offerings that cover an array of professional and social interests.
 For example, the Graduate Finance Association (GFA) hosts panels, trainings, networking opportunities and other events to help members prepare for post-MBA careers in finance.
 The GFA also organizes one of the most popular case competitions at McCombs, the Annual MBA Finance Challenge, which spans three days and features student presentations of solutions to a complex financial case study.
 Another popular McCombs group is the International MBA Association, or IMBASA.
 IMBASA offers international and U.S. students a chance to share their cultures and helps students examine the opportunities offered by global business.
 The club’s International Night is the biggest event on campus, with almost 1,000 attendees enjoying food, cultural activities and entertainment from countries represented by the MBA class.

 Students at McCombs can also attend a variety of conferences each year.
-In February 2012, for instance, McCombs held its first annual Marketing Conference.
-The two-day event focused on trends shaping innovation in marketing, how they affect the marketplace and how marketers can utilize them to stay ahead.
-McCombs also plays host to the annual McCombs Business for Good Summit, where students meet successful business leaders and learn about social impact and the future of capitalism.
+In October 2022, for instance, McCombs held its tenth annual Marketing Conference.
+The two-day event focuses on the importance of brand authenticity to build customer loyalty.
+McCombs also plays host to the annual Elevate: Diversity and Inclusion Conference, where students meet successful business leaders and learn about how companies are embedding D&I into their futures and cultures.

 The McCombs School of Business is located in the Graduate School of Business (GSB), which lies just west of the center of the University of Texas at Austin’s campus.
 The GSB is comprised of three buildings, six floors and an array of technologically equipped classrooms.
 Among these are the AIM Investment Center, a part of the EDS Financial Trading and Technology Center, which features an LED ticker flashing the latest stock prices.
 A favorite spot for students to congregate is the Atrium, an area illuminated by a large skylight that often serves as a venue for conferences, fairs and networking events.
 On-campus apartments are available to graduate students, though MBA students have many off-campus housing options available to them in Austin.

-About 57% of 2018 graduates found employment in the Southwestern U.S., following the general trend of business school graduates securing post-MBA jobs in the region in which their school is located.
-Nineteen percent of graduates opted for positions in the Western U.S., 9% settled in the Northeast and another 5% moved to the South, while the Midwest claimed 4% of the class and 2% settled in the Mid-Atlantic region.
-Lastly, 3% of the Class of 2018 chose jobs located outside of the U.S.
+About 71% of 2022 graduates found employment in the Southwestern U.S., following the general trend of business school graduates securing post-MBA jobs in the region in which their school is located.
+Twelve percent of graduates opted for positions in the Western U.S. and 7% settled in the Northeast.
+Nearly five percent headed to the Southern U.S. and nearly four percent to the Midwest.

 Two-Year Program Tuition (per year)